 I grew up in Northern India and Colorado, a childhood that fostered my love for languages, spices, and mountains.
 I seek out stories that reveal the human experience.
 I’ve reported internationally and domestically for Outside, Men’s Journal, Newsweek, Slate, Coastal Living, The Christian Science Monitor, The Flyfish Journal, The San Francisco Chronicle, and more.

-I am the winner of a Lowell Thomas award from the Society of American Travel Writers, a Sigma Delta Chi award, and two feature writing awards from the Society of Professional Journalists.
+I am the winner of National Magazine Award, a Lowell Thomas award from the Society of American Travel Writers, a Sigma Delta Chi award, and two feature writing awards from the Society of Professional Journalists.
 I received a Pulitzer Center on Crisis Reporting grant to write about Myanmar.
 I reported from Kazakhstan with the International Reporting Project.
 And I worked in Afghanistan with the Open Media Fund.

 I live in Montana with my wife and two sons.